zulip/zulip/docs/subsystems/auth.md

     * Set 'Email` for "Application username format".
     * Provide "Attribute statements" of `email` to `user.email`, `first_name` to `user.firstName`, and `last_name` to `user.lastName`.
-* Assign at least one account to the in the "Assignments" tab.
-Uou'll be logging in using this email address in the development environment (so make sure that email has an account and can login to the target realm).
+* Assign at least one account in the "Assignments" tab.
+You'll use it for signing up / logging in to Zulip.
 * Visit the big "Setup instructions" button on the "Sign on" tab.
 * Edit `zproject/dev-secrets.conf` to add the two values provided:
     * Set `saml_url = http...` from "Identity Provider Single Sign-On